 Solution 6: Run Windows Updates troubleshooter

 Due to Windows updates failures, error 0xC00D3E8E might also occur.
-The Windows Update troubleshooter is Windows 10’ built-in program which fixes issues arising from recent Windows updates.

 Here’s how to run the troubleshooter: